Pension: Fairness

-Underfunding
+Unsustainable budgets

-Another growing challenge is the recent trend of states and businesses in the United States purposely under-funding their pension schemes in order to push the costs onto the federal government.
-For example, in 2009, the majority of states have unfunded pension liabilities exceeding all reported state debt.
+Another growing challenge are unsustainable and unbalanced budgets of pension schemes.
+Fiscal illusion and biased pension fund governance can contribute to underfunding.
+Underfunded pensions contribute to the government debt.
+For example, in 2009, the majority of US states have unfunded pension liabilities exceeding all reported state debt.
 Bradley Belt, former executive director of the PBGC (the Pension Benefit Guaranty Corporation, the federal agency that insures private-sector defined-benefit pension plans in the event of bankruptcy), testified before a Congressional hearing in October 2004, "I am particularly concerned with the temptation, and indeed, growing tendency, to use the pension insurance fund as a means to obtain an interest-free and risk-free loan to enable companies to restructure.
 Unfortunately, the current calculation appears to be that shifting pension liabilities onto other premium payers or potentially taxpayers is the path of least resistance rather than a last resort."
 Challenges have further been increased by the post-2007 credit crunch.
 Total funding of the nation's 100 largest corporate pension plans fell by $303bn in 2008, going from a $86bn surplus at the end of 2007 to a $217bn deficit at the end of 2008.
+The extent of underfunding tends to be uncertain due to uncertainty in predictions of the future, which can be mitigated through risk sharing.
+The confidence in pay-as-you-go pension sustainability tends to be lower for young adults.